 How to File

-Under current State law, the Form 803 is filed only on paper.
+Under State law, the Form 803 is filed only on paper.
 Elected official’s should file their FPPC Form 803 directly with their agency.
-Within 30 days of receipt of the Form 803, the elected official’s agency must forward a copy of the report to the Ethics Commission where it will be posted online for transparency purposes.
+Within 30 days of receipt of the Form 803, the elected official’s agency must forward a copy of the report to the Ethics Commission where it will be posted online.

 Form 803 – Paper Copy Behested Payment Report